-The Legislative Decree No 1424-2018 has also modified subsection a) of article 37o of the Income tax law, to determine the limit of expenses for interests on 30% of EBITDA of the previous year.
+By Legislative Decree 1424-2018, paragraph a) of article 37 of the Income Tax Law has also been modified to determine the limit for the deduction of interest expenses based on 30% of the EBITDA from the previous year, effective from 2021 onwards.

-11.10 Special depreciation regimes
+11.10 Depreciation special regimes

 Through Law N° 31652, its purpose is to establish, exceptionally and temporarily, special depreciation regimes so that taxpayers of the General Income Tax Regime and the MYPE Tax Regime can rapidly depreciate certain assets, in order to promote investment. private sector and provide greater liquidity in the current economic situation.
 The special depreciation regime will be applied to buildings and constructions; electric vehicles purchased from 2023.